 Purpose

 The Faculty of Law & Justice, UNSW Sydney, wishes to offer up to three PhD Scholarships for applicants with outstanding research potential and a demonstrated interest in comparative constitutionalism and studies of law and society.
-The scholarships are for a doctoral topic related to the ARC Future Fellowship project of Melissa Crouch on ‘Defending Constitutional Democracy: The Military and the Constitution in Asia’.
-Applicants should focus their thesis on one country.
-The topic of the thesis should broadly relate to the military as a constitutional actor, the role of the military in constitution-making and/or the role of military in constitutional practise either past and/or present.
-While this may include military regimes, it may also include states that are considered civilian and democratic, and yet are places where the military plays a role in law and politics (eg Sri Lanka, Pakistan, Thailand, Bangladesh, Myanmar etc).
-Applicants with an interest in socio-legal methods are encouraged to apply.
-The country of focus does not need to be limited to Asia but could be of comparative relevance to countries in Asia, such as some countries in Latin America or Africa.
+The scholarships are for a doctoral topic as part of the ARC Future Fellowship project of Melissa Crouch on ‘Defending Constitutional Democracy: The Military and the Constitution in Asia’.
+The topic of the thesis should broadly contribute to studies of comparative constitutional law, law and authoritarianism, and law and society.
+The topic should connect in some way with the role of law and constitutions in authoritarian or illiberal regimes, including but not limited to the role that actors such as the military play.
+Topics that offer contextual analysis of constitutionalism and/or adopt a socio-legal approach are encouraged.
+The topic should focus on either one or more countries within Asia, or countries of comparative relevance to the theme of the project.
 The scholarship will commence at a mutually agreed date between July 2025 and May 2026 (ie T2 or 3 2025, or T1 or 2 2026).

 Deadline